yassinebenaid/nishimia/README.md

 # nishimia

-A fully functional interpreter built on top of [go programming language](https://go.dev), This is an educational project, and so its not that fancy , but though its still fully functional with support for :
+A fully functional interpreter for my own langaue called `nishimia`, weird name I know, however its real, it does interpret the language below with support for :
 - variables and bindings
 - data types :
   - integers